msherer95/tastir/README.md

 Tastir is my dream entrepreneurial project.

 This is only the landing page of Tastir.
-I unfortunately do not currently have time to commit to it the way it needs, so I have left it at a landing page for now.
+I unfortunately do not have time to commit to the project right now, so it is only a landing page for now.

 Tasir is an app that aims to improve your dining experience.
 Think about it; who doesn't love tapas?
 Buffets?
 Tasting menus?
 Poopoo platters?
 While they're different cuisines and different names, they all share something: variety.